vuejs/vue-loader/README.md

 For a complete example with hot reloading in action, see [vue-hackernews](https://github.com/vuejs/vue-hackernews).

+### Hot Reload Notes

+- When a component is hot-reloaded, its current state is preserved.
+However, the component itself is destroyed and recreated, so all of its lifecycle hooks will be called accordingly.
+Make sure to properly teardown any side effects in your lifecycle hooks.

+- Private state for child components of a hot-reloaded component is not guaranteed to be preserved across reloads.

+- A root Vue instance or a manually mounted instance cannot be hot-reloaded.
+It will always force a full reload.

 ## Advanced Loader configuration

 By default, `vue-loader` will try to use the loader with the same name as